Quick facts about forming a New Mexico LLC

 Step 2: Choose a registered agent

 Every business entity registered in New Mexico must designate an individual or business to serve as the company’s registered agent.
 They must have a street address, not a P.O.
 Box, in the state where someone is available during business hours to receive paperwork on behalf of the LLC.
-A registered agent in New Mexico must be either:
+A New Mexico registered agent must be either:

 The state will send important notifications to the registered agent.
 If someone files a lawsuit against the LLC in a New Mexico court, the process server will deliver the paperwork to the registered agent.